- Organization Overview

 On one of her first days on campus, during an orientation event about diversity, she felt so comfortable that she decided to tell her whole story.
 It was the first time she had publicly revealed who she was and where she was from.

-“I’ll never forget it,” said Cynthia Watchmaker, MEd, MBA, associate dean for student affairs.
+“I’ll never forget it,” said Cynthia Watchmaker, MEd, MBA, associate dean of student affairs.
 “She just started talking and telling us who she was, and we were in tears.”

 After a lifetime of learning to be inconspicuous, Cruz found a calling on campus as an activist, championing students who are undocumented.
 She co-founded Graduate and Professional Dream Advocates (GAPDA), a group that works to support and advocate for undocumented graduate and professional students.